Harbour Gate: History

 The Amphitrite Fountain, sometime between 1902 and 1920.

 The construction of the city gate was ordered by king Frederick William I of Prussia in 1724, and lasted from 1725 to 1727.
 Attached to the fortification walls, it was one of the entrances to the city, and was protected by the nearby Royal and Passau bastions.
 The building was designed by military architect Gerhard Cornelius van Wallrawe, with the masonry done by Hans Jürgen Reinecke, and the façade sculptures by Bartholomé Damart.
-The bricks used in its construction were manufactured in Liège in Belgium, while its façade and ornamentations were made from sandstone imported from Pirna in Saxony.
-It was originally named the Brandenburg Gate, and it was renamed to the Berlin Gate in 1732, as the road lead from it to the city of Berlin.
-The name was previously used to refer to a different gate, located at Wyszyńskiego Street, until it was deconstructed that year.
-The fortification walls were removed in 1873, with the gate being preserved, and given to the city.
+The bricks used in its construction were manufactured in Liège, Belgium, while its façade and ornamentations were made from sandstone imported from Pirna in Saxony.
+It was originally named the Brandenburg Gate, and was renamed to the Berlin Gate in 1732, as the road lead from it to the city of Berlin.
+The name was previously used to refer to a different gate, located at Wyszyńskiego Street, until it was deconstructed the same year.
+The fortification walls were removed in 1873, with the gate being preserved, and given under the city administration.

-In 1902, in front of the eastern, then bricked up, gate, was placed the Amphitrite Fountain sculptured by Reinhold Felderhoff.
-It depicted Amphitrite, goddess of the sea in the Greek mythology, as a nude female figure, standing on a chariot drawn by two galloping horses.
+In 1902, the Amphitrite Fountain sculptured by Reinhold Felderhoff, was placed in front of the eastern side of the gate, which was by this point bricked up.
+The sculpture depicted Amphitrite, goddess of the sea in the Greek mythology, as a nude female figure, standing on a chariot drawn by two galloping horses.
 It was placed on top of a large shallow fountain basin.
-The nudity of the sculpture has caused controversy and protests among some religious conservative women.
+The nudity of the sculpture caused controversy and protests among some religious conservative women.
 The location of the fountain and its basin was deemed to interfere with the road traffic, and it was removed on 12 October 1932.

-In 1942, during the Second World War, to protect the elaborate sculptures at the top of the gate, from the Alliaed bombing raids, they were taken down, and hidden in the Arkonian Woods.
+In 1942, during the Second World War, to protect the elaborate sculptures on the top of the gate, from the Allied bombing raids, they were taken down, and hidden in the Arkona Woods.
 They were reinstalled in 1957.
 The building itself was covered in ivy to hide it.

-In 1954, the building received the status of a protected cultural property.
+The building received the status of a protected cultural property in 1954.

 From 1976 to 2013, the building housed an art supplies store.
 Since 2015, it is a theatre venue of the Szczecin Association of the Friends of Art.